Approach

 Tool Usage Analysis

-Key finding: Models consistently excelled at quantitative computation (calculator and code interpreter) but struggled with document retrieval — the tool most critical for real-world financial analysis where data must be located before it can be analyzed.
-This suggests that for enterprise deployments, retrieval-augmented generation (RAG) pipeline quality may matter more than raw model intelligence.
+Key finding: Models were consistently strong at quantitative work (calculator and code interpreter) but weak at document retrieval.
+Retrieval is the tool that matters most in real-world financial analysis because you have to find the data before you can analyze it.
+The lesson for enterprise deployments: your RAG pipeline quality may matter more than raw model intelligence.

 Real-World Example

-A concrete example shows how models diverge on the same financial question.
-This Netflix Q4 2024 stock repurchase question illustrates the practical difference between a correct and incorrect answer.
+One concrete example shows how models split on the same question.
+This Netflix Q4 2024 stock repurchase question shows the practical difference between a correct and incorrect answer.

 Question